Skip to content

 Pricing Details

 No public rate card.
-Every quote is custom, every deal negotiated based on volume, vertical and product mix.
-Paramount's public messaging emphasizes "pricing that scales with your business — no hidden fees and no surprises" and frames the value proposition as cheaper than card acquiring (no interchange on pay-by-bank rails) rather than disclosing a percentage.
-What's structurally true: pay-by-bank doesn't carry the same fee architecture as cards.
-There is no interchange fee charged by Visa or Mastercard, no scheme fees, no assessment fees.
+Every quote is custom and every deal negotiated based on volume, vertical and product mix.
+Paramount's public messaging emphasizes "pricing that scales with your business, no hidden fees and no surprises" and frames the value proposition as cheaper than card acquiring (no interchange on pay-by-bank rails) rather than disclosing a percentage.
+What holds structurally is that pay-by-bank does not carry the same fee architecture as cards: there is no interchange fee charged by Visa or Mastercard, no scheme fees and no assessment fees.
 Paramount's marginal cost on each Interac e-Transfer or EFT is near-fixed (network transaction fees plus operational cost), which usually translates to a per-transaction fee model rather than a percentage at high volumes.
-The single biggest pricing advantage versus a card PSP is the structural absence of rolling reserve.
-Push-only payments don't have chargebacks, so reserve is unnecessary.
-For an operator running CAD 1 million per month on cards through Nuvei at 5% reserve over 6 months, that's CAD 300,000 sitting in escrow at any time; the same volume routed through Paramount carries zero of that working capital lock-up.
+The biggest pricing advantage against a card PSP is the structural absence of a rolling reserve, because push-only payments do not have chargebacks and reserve is unnecessary.
+For an operator running CAD 1 million per month on cards through Nuvei at 5% reserve over 6 months, that is CAD 300,000 sitting in escrow at any time, while the same volume routed through Paramount carries zero of that working-capital lock-up.
 FX markup is not relevant because settlement is CAD-only.
-Setup and integration fees are negotiated, often waived for established iGaming brands with prior pay-by-bank experience.
-Onboarding costs are bundled into the merchant agreement.
+Setup and integration fees are negotiated, often waived for established iGaming brands with prior pay-by-bank experience, and onboarding costs are bundled into the merchant agreement.

 Speed & Settlement